-At September 30, 2018, the Company had $0.9M cash on hand.
-These funds will be allocated towards general working capital and advancing development of Lac à Paul in 2018.
-Based on current spending estimates for future project development, Arianne will need additional in the next 12 months.
+At September 30, 2019, the Company had $1.1M cash on hand.
+These funds will be allocated towards general working capital and advancing development of Lac a Paul in 2019.

-Arianne’s Management Discussion and Analysis and condensed consolidated interim financial statements for the three month period ended September 30, 2018 are available on the Company’s website and on SEDAR at www.sedar.com.
+Arianne’s Management Discussion and Analysis and condensed consolidated interim financial statements for the nine month period ended September 30, 2019 are available on the Company’s website and on SEDAR at www.sedar.com.

 Jean-Sébastien David, P.Geo., Qualified Person by NI 43-101, has approved this release.
 Mr. David is also the Company’s Chief Operating Officer.